 Can you boost your baby’s brain development when you’re still pregnant?
 Yes, the experts tell Young Parents.
 Learn how you can give your unborn baby the best start in life.

-As little as 20 minutes of moderate exercise – think brisk walking, yoga or swimming – during pregnancy can boost your unborn baby’s brain development, according to a 2013 study by researchers at the University of Montreal.
+As little as 20 minutes of moderate exercise daily – think brisk walking, yoga or swimming – during pregnancy can boost your unborn baby’s brain development, according to a 2013 study by researchers at the University of Montreal.

 Better still, regular exercise helps your psychological health, and it lowers anxiety and fatigue during pregnancy as well, says Dr Seng Shay Way, a specialist in obstetrics and gynaecology, and a consultant at Raffles Fertility and Women’s Centre.